solvidini/your-turn/README.md

 It's a web application that is used to help people remember their tasks at home and who is the turn now e.g
 - buy milk,
 - take out the garbage,
-- who is cleaning the bathroom now? etc.
+- whose turn to clean the bathroom? etc.

 ## Technologies
 Project is created with: